 Ottawa offers unparalleled access to research materials and opportunities for internships.
-These include Library and Archives Canada, Canadian Film Institute, National Gallery of Canada, Canadian Museum of Science & Technology, Canadian Museum of History and the Ottawa Art Gallery.
+These include Library and Archives Canada, Canadian Film Institute, National Gallery of Canada, Canada Science and Technology Museum, Canadian Museum of History and the Ottawa Art Gallery.
 There are also numerous film festivals, filmmaker co-ops, and production companies where students can intern.